 Of course, it certainly doesn’t help that at first glance, the different Cymbopogon species look very much alike.
 To tell them apart, you can examine the pseudostems for each plant.
 The citronella oil-producing plants have reddish and purplish pseudostems, while the lemongrass oil-producing plants have green and white pseudostems.

 Interestingly, the oils produced by these plants are similar as well.
 However, there are claims that citronella oil is better at repelling insects than lemongrass oil.
-If you’re curious about the other differences between the two essential oils, Aroma Foundry offers both citronella oil and lemongrass oil.
+If you’re curious about the other differences between the two essential oils, Aroma Foundry offers both citronella essential oil and lemongrass essential oil.

 Uses and Benefits